techwithanirudh/print-thing/README.md

 ## Installation

-First, create a Postgres Database then configure your environment variables:
+First, create a PostgreSQL Database then configure your environment variables.

+You can generate a `BETTER_AUTH_SECRET` [here](https://www.better-auth.com/docs/installation#set-environment-variables)

 ```bash
 BETTER_AUTH_SECRET=""
 DATABASE_URL=""
 ```

-Then generate your schema and perform migrations:
+Then generate your schema and perform migrations with drizzle-kit.

 ```bash
 npx @better-auth/cli generate